TL;DR

 1) Walletless or low-friction onboarding

-2) Compliance and brand safety as first-class constraints
+2) Compliance and brand safety are non-negotiable

 3) Utility measured in retention, not ideology

-• authenticated digital items tied to events
+- authenticated digital items tied to specific tournaments or moments

 The catch: “smarter” can still mean extractive